 4. Project Description (10 pages maximum).
-The project description is the centerpiece of the RII Track-4 proposal.
+The project description is the centerpiece of the proposal.
 This section should present the activities for the proposed fellowship in a clear, detailed, compelling way and describe how the activities will lead to long-lasting impacts to the PI's research career trajectory.
 In addition to the requirements contained in PAPPG Chapter II C.2.d, the project description must articulate the motivation and context for the proposed fellowship project using language understandable to a scientific audience with broad disciplinary expertise.
-The goals and objectives should be presented in sufficient detail to allow reviewers to judge the proposal fairly.
-The project description should specify the expected outcomes from the fellowship, and should include a timeline for meeting the project goals and objectives.
-It is crucial that the project description explain clearly how the PI will specifically benefit from the unique opportunities provided by the RII Track-4 fellowship.
-It should also detail both the role of the host site in achieving the goals and objectives and how the benefits to the PI will specifically benefit from the unique opportunities provided by the RII Track-4 fellowship.
+The goals and objectives for the fellowship project should be clearly stated, and the research plan for achieving the goals and objectives should be presented in sufficient detail to facilitate reviewers' assessment of the proposal.
+The project description should specify the expected outcomes from the fellowship and should include a timeline for meeting the project goals and objectives.
+It is crucial that the project description explain clearly how the PI will specifically benefit from the unique opportunities provided by the fellowship.
 It should also detail both the role of the host site in achieving the research goals and objectives and how the benefits to the PI's research career will be sustained beyond the award period.

 The project description must include separate sections describing the fellowship project's expected Intellectual Merit and Broader Impacts.
-The section labeled Intellectual Merit should describe the project's research-focused activities and how these activities will enhance the PI's individual research capacity beyond the duration of the fellowship period.
-At minimum, the section labeled Broader Impacts should articulate the benefits to the PI's home institution and/or jurisdiction that are expected to derive from the fellowship project.
-Additional benefits that fall under NSF's Broader Impacts merit review criteria should also be discussed in this section.
+The section addressing Intellectual Merit should describe the project's research-focused activities and how these activities will enhance the PI's individual research capacity beyond the duration of the fellowship period.
+The section addressing Broader Impacts should articulate the benefits to the PI's home institution and/or jurisdiction that are expected to derive from the fellowship project.
+Additional benefits that fall under NSF's Broader Impacts merit review criterion should also be discussed in this section.